Aquinas Institute of Theology logo

 About Aquinas Institute of Theology

-A leading private graduate school of theology, pioneering ecumenical education and community engagement.
+A leading private graduate school and seminary, pioneering ecumenical theology and fostering ministry in St. Louis.

 Key Highlights